SFDO-Community/Summit-Events-App/README.md

 ## Legacy documentation

-The [University of St. Thomas][6] has been running the Summit Events application (*under its former name Summit Eventss*) in it's production org since September 6th, 2018.
+The [University of St. Thomas][6] has been running the Summit Events application (*under its former name UST Events*) in it's production org since September 6th, 2018.
 This running version is heavily integrated with their current admission application solution so diverges some in functionality from what you see in this repository.
 Part of the work to be done here is to bring back functionality that had to be cut and integrate the missing features with EDA and/or NPSP.
 All that being said, St. Thomas' running application has quite a bit of documentation (we're going to call it legacy documentation) that largely overlaps with this repository and could be helpful.

 * [Legacy documentation (zip)][7]